 Radiation therapy uses high-energy rays to kill cancer cells.
 It affects cells in the treated area only.

 Doctors use two types of radiation therapy to treat uterine cancer.
 Some women receive both types:

-- External radiation therapy: A large machine directs radiation at your pelvis or other areas with cancer.
+External radiation therapy: A large machine directs radiation at your pelvis or other areas with cancer.
 The treatment is usually given in a hospital or clinic.
 You may receive external radiation 5 days a week for several weeks.
 Each session takes only a few minutes.

 Chemotherapy uses drugs to kill cancer cells.
-It may be used after surgery to treat uterine cancer that has an increased risk of returning after treatment.
+It may be used after surgery to treat uterine cancer with an increased risk of returning after treatment.
 For example, uterine cancer that is a high grade or is Stage II, III, or IV may be more likely to return.
 Also, chemotherapy may be given to women whose uterine cancer can’t be completely removed by surgery.
 For advanced cancer, it may be used alone or with radiation therapy.

 Chemotherapy for uterine cancer is usually given by vein (intravenous).
 It’s usually given in cycles.
 Each cycle has a treatment period followed by a rest period.

 Some uterine tumors need hormones to grow.
 These tumors have hormone receptors for the hormones estrogen, progesterone, or both.
 If lab tests show that the tumor in your uterus has these receptors, then hormone therapy may be an option.